microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

+> New in 4.17.0: A new `mode` option can be passed to indicate how the HTML output will be used.

 This hook will return a function that, when called, will render Markdown into an HTML string.
 For example,

 <!-- prettier-ignore-start -->